What are your worship services like?

 What about Sunday School?

 From September to May, we also invite you to come at 10:15 AM for Sunday School.
 We have something for all ages.
 Sunday School takes a break during the summer months.
-(Although we do have occasional Summer Sunday School series.
+(Although we typically offer a Summer Sunday School series in July.
 Check our calendar or social media pages for the latest info.)

 Where are you?
 Where do I park?

 We are located in Waco at the corner of Columbus Ave. and N. 30th St. in the historic Castle Heights neighborhood, just of W. Waco Drive.
 The church's address is 305 N. 30th St. (Our offices are at 2900 W. Waco Drive at the corner of N. 29th St.).
-Map and directions available here.
+Directions available here.
+Campus map below.

 Parking is available in the large parking lot behind the church, as well as on-street parking (please be courteous and watch for our neighbors' driveways).
 The entrance to the church is on the corner of 30th St. and Columbus Ave.